GearHost/Docs/docs/manage-email-accounts.md

 ### Modify a mailbox password
 1. Double click the mailbox name or select the mailbox using the check box and click the `Edit` button
-2. Modify the mailbox password
+2. Enter new password and confirm that password
 3. Click `Save`

 ### Delete a mailbox